A BRIEF HISTORY OF THE PARISH

 Staying true to the mission on which St. Gabriel was founded, parishioners announce the Good News alive today through the commitment to be a parish of welcome and hospitality through the stewardship of their gifts.
 Through worship, outreach, formation, compassion and forgiveness, the community is called to pause and reflect on their relationship with God and one another as they live the Gospel each day of their lives.
 The call to full and active participation in the life of the parish is at the foundation of our life as a community of faith.

-St. Gabriel’s has since grown to a parish of nearly 1200 families in a rapidly developing section of the county and recently celebrated their 20th anniversary of serving the Lord.
+St. Gabriel’s has since grown to a parish of nearly 1200 families in a rapidly developing section of the county.